 Nevertheless, a growing body of academic and practitioner research has started to investigate HFT and algorithmic trading and it has produced preliminary and mixed results.
-It is through this research and the empirical and anecdotal evidence gathered by regulators through discussions with market participants during IOSCO's panel sessions, that the risks posed must be measured against the benefits produced.
+It is through this research and the information gathered by regulators, including via the Consultation Report, that the risks posed must be measured against the benefits produced.
 This is done below, with regard to the impact of HFT on markets' efficiency.